chellejo13/aspect-extractor/README.md

 A sample processed dataset is organized as expected by the script is provided in `tests/` as a CSV file (sample_processed_data.csv).
 The file path for it is already coded into `statistical_analysis.py` for testing purposes.

-Upon running `statistical_analysis.py`, it will have worked if it creates a new directory called `analyses/` containing a set of three CSV files:
+Upon running `statistical_analysis.py`, it will have worked if it creates a new directory called `analyses/` in the existing file structure, containing a set of three CSV files:
 1. aggregate_proportions_Caregiver.csv
 2. aggregate_proportions_Child.csv